 Santeri Kytoneva's research is currently exploring the ideational and ideological basis of Russian Foreign and Security Policy.

-Ideology as a constituent part of maintaining political order within discursive space offers a starting point but does not get to explicating the parts that constitute its core.
-Rather than looking to define any political ideology strictly, Santeri’s research focuses on clarifying the role of different Russian neoconservative actors and their use of different ideas in the contemporary Russian ideological landscape.
+Ideology as a constituent part of maintaining political order within discursive space offers a starting point for research, but does not get to explicating the parts that constitute its core.
+Rather than looking to define any political ideology strictly, Santeri’s research focuses on clarifying the role of different Russian neoconservative ideologues and the Russian Orthodox Church and their use of different ideas in the contemporary Russian ideological landscape.
 This research maps out the Russian ideological landscape by focusing on 1) looking at the instrumental use of certain ideas and philosophers and 2) conceptualising general characteristics that manifest outwardly in the contemporary Russian political setting.
 The first aspect means focusing on the systematic and non-systematic use of different ideas by the ideologues and Russian political elites.
-The second aspect focuses on making sense of distinct developments such as increased emphasis on “traditional” and “spiritual-moral” values in Russian political discourse.
+The second aspect focuses on making sense of distinct developments, such as increased emphasis on “traditional” and “spiritual-moral” values in Russian political discourse.
 Santeri’s PhD research contributes to this larger research task through case examples on how the instrumental use of certain ideas is related to the latter, broader developments in the Russian ideological landscape.

 Mira Ruokolainen applies an interdisciplinary approach in her doctoral research, which combines perspectives from security and intelligence studies with methodologies that investigate systemic aspects in cultures and belief systems.
 The approach reflects her previous focus of study on contemporary strategies and tactics of governing in the broader contexts of Study of Religions, Russian Studies and Security Studies.